-1. CDFA hereby awards an Agreement to the Recipient for the project described herein: County shall place and service traps for the detection of the European Grapevine Moth in order to prevent the introduction and spread of the injurious insect.
+1. CDFA hereby awards an Agreement to the Recipient for the project described herein: Recipient will complete European Grapevine Moth trapping to prevent the introduction and spread of the injurious insect that would threaten the economic importance of grapes in California.
+This project will benefit all kinds of California agriculture stakeholders.